mahsankhaan/cloud-pak-for-applications/README.md

 ![GitHub Logo](images/s2.png)

-13. Open your terminal inside the Visual Studio.
-Run Command `npm install ejs`.
+13. Open your terminal inside the VS. Run Command `npm install ejs`.
 This will install Embedded JavaScript templating that we are using for front-end styling.

 13. Go to **Codewind** in VS you must see your project there running as "micro-admin" right-click it and select **Open Application** this will popup the page and from there **enable project** (if it is disabled) and then select **build**.
 Check **Application Endpoint** it shows where your application running.